Governor Rick Scott Declares “State Of Emergency” in Florida

 How Does Declaring “State of Emergency” Help?

-So, even though all 67 counties in Florida under this current state of emergency might not be affected much by Hurricane Irma, it is still important to take this precautionary measure.
+So, even though all the counties in Florida under this current state of emergency might not be affected much by Hurricane Michael, it is still important to take this precautionary measure.
 Weather, as much as it predictable, it can be very unpredictable.
-All Florida residents need to be ready in case Hurricane Irma causes unexpected devastation.
+All Florida residents need to be ready in case Hurricane Michael causes unexpected devastation.
 By declaring a state of emergency Floridians can feel a little more at ease knowing that Gov. Scott activated the channels to get the resources we need.

 Hancock Injury Attorneys encourages you to avoid driving if you are in an area affected by hurricane force conditions.
 If you 100% have to drive, make sure you know the best practices for driving in rainy weather.